Hacking-Notes/Hacker-Roadmap/README.md

 --- ---

 #### 4. **Search and Find CVE's:**
-"Uncovering vulnerabilities within diverse open-source projects is a rewarding endeavor, and it's not as daunting as one might expect.
-Including CVE discoveries in your curriculum distinguishes you from peers with similar certifications, demonstrating to future employers your ability to apply learned skills effectively."
+Uncovering vulnerabilities within diverse open-source projects is a rewarding endeavor, and it's not as daunting as one might expect.
+Including CVE discoveries in your curriculum distinguishes you from peers with similar certifications, demonstrating to future employers your ability to apply learned skills effectively.
 - [ ] View the following video [Tyler Ramsbey - Youtube](https://www.youtube.com/watch?v=2VB4Zd5C8N8)

 --- ---